um-grex/grex-docs/content/english/training/workshops-2025/lora-huggingface.md

 This is an example of training LoRa in a batch job.
 The example uses a script from [Huggingface](https://huggingface.co) diffusers package.
+We assume the partiticipant already tried simple text to image generation with SD 1-5 as per _02-text-to-image-ipynb_ notebook.

 ### Pull Huggingface diffusers, copy data
 ---